-- Enhance effectiveness of HAR by increasing flexibility in contracts including shortening contract length and allowing controlled eligibility of Risk-Taking Intermediaries as a HAR offtaker. - Commit to a strategic role for blending into the gas distribution and transmission network to facilitate early demand and de-risk investment. - Identify regional hydrogen opportunity areas in renewable energy curtailment hotspots such as Scotland, Northern Ireland and Wales, which are ideally placed to become hydrogen growth engines, creating jobs and driving investment by leveraging them as hydrogen production, storage and industrial offtake clusters.
+- Enhance effectiveness of HAR by increasing flexibility in contracts, for example, allowing controlled eligibility of Risk-Taking Intermediaries as a HAR offtaker. - Commit to a strategic role for blending into the gas distribution and transmission network to facilitate early demand and de-risk investment. - Identify regional hydrogen opportunity areas in renewable energy curtailment hotspots such as Scotland, Northern Ireland and Wales, which are ideally placed to become hydrogen growth engines, creating jobs and driving investment by leveraging them as hydrogen production, storage and industrial offtake clusters.